 In November 2018, security researchers from Check Point made an interesting discovery about the wildly popular game “Fortnite” — the website was vulnerable to cross-site scripting attacks.
 Thanks to an old, unsecured webpage, researchers found out that potential hackers could gain unauthorized access to users’ accounts, in-game currency, and audio recording capabilities — all without ever needing their login information.

 The cross-site scripting attacks that dominate headlines tend to be larger-profile cases with big-name companies; in reality, businesses of all sizes can fall victim to this kind of cyberattack.
-In fact, cross-site scripting attacks account for 31% of all attacks — making it the most common type of attack (followed by SQL injection at 20%).
+In fact, cross-site scripting attacks were one of the most common types of web attacks in 2021.

 If cybercriminals can easily gain access to such big companies and cause significant damage with a cross-site scripting attack, imagine what problems they could stir up for your small business.
 For that reason, it’s more crucial than ever for small business owners to proactively protect their websites and customers.

-When cybercriminals use cross-site scripting, they inject code on a site via form fields or other areas of user inputs in order to target website users.
-When the user’s browser executes this code, attackers can hijack user sessions, covertly track session data, or even display spam content on an otherwise legitimate site.
+When cybercriminals use cross-site scripting (XSS), they inject malicious code on a site via form fields or other areas of user inputs in order to target website users.
+When the user’s web browser executes this code, attackers can hijack user sessions, covertly track session data, or even display spam content on an otherwise legitimate site.

-Almost three-quarters of websites have cross-site scripting vulnerabilities — with 424 vulnerable pages, on average.
-These numbers should be concerning for small business owners, especially considering the immense fallout that could occur due to a cross-site scripting attack.
+Almost three-quarters of websites have cross-site scripting vulnerabilities.
+This number should be concerning for small business owners, especially considering the immense fallout that could occur due to an XSS attack.

-Cybercriminals using a cross-site scripting attack to steal data, such as session cookies, can take over a user’s browsing session, allowing the cybercriminals to post on social media, initiate bank transfers, and make purchases on e-commerce websites, all without the user knowing.
+Cybercriminals using a cross-site scripting attack to steal sensitive data, such as session cookies, can take over a victim's browser session, allowing the cybercriminals to post on social media, initiate bank transfers, and make purchases on e-commerce websites, all without the user knowing.

 These are just a few of the many consequences of a cross-site scripting attack: